kfeske/Priessnitz/README.md

 ## Priessnitz

 Priessnitz is a free UCI chess engine.
-It does not include its own graphical interface, but any UCI compatible GUI (eg. [Cute Chess](https://github.com/cutechess/cutechess), [Arena](http://www.playwitharena.de/)) will work.
+It does not include its own graphical interface but any UCI compatible GUI (e.g., [Cute Chess](https://github.com/cutechess/cutechess), [Arena](http://www.playwitharena.de/)) will work.

 ## Inspiration